bobanetwork/boba_legacy/faq.md

 Boba Network does have a testnet and it uses authentication through Twitter.
 Here’s a short walkthrough on how to get authenticated.

-First, download MetaMask on your browser as a plug-in and set up a MetaMask wallet.

-Don’t be surprised by the fox that will follow your cursor when you first launch the application.
-He’s friendly.
+First, download MetaMask on your browser as a plug-in and set up a MetaMask wallet (do not be surprised by the fox that will follow your cursor when you first launch the application.
+He’s friendly!)

 ![Welcome to Metamask](./boba_documentation/.gitbook/assets/WELCOME-TO-METAMASK.png)

 After you’ve set up your MetaMask account, you can [connect to the Rinkeby network Testnet](https://gateway.rinkeby.boba.network/).
-After that, follow these steps:
+After connecting, follow these steps:

-* Notice your connection status being displayed in the upper-right corner, along with a button that will allow you to select a chain to connect to.
+* view your connection status displayed in the upper-right corner, along with a button that will allow you to select a chain to connect to.
-* Click on the Boba icon, and MetaMask will prompt you to connect to the Rinkeby Boba network.
+* click on the Boba icon.
+MetaMask will prompt you to connect to the Rinkeby Boba network.
-* Click on the account you would like to use for your testnet, then hit Next.
+* click on the account you would like to use for your testnet.
+Hit Next.
-* Allow permissions by hitting Connect.
+* allow permissions by hitting Connect.
-* Observe that all of the network details such as the Network name, URL, and Chain ID have all been auto-filled.
+* make sure that all of the network details such as the Network name, URL, and Chain ID have all been auto-filled.
 * Hit Approve.

 ![Add to Network](./boba_documentation/.gitbook/assets/ALLOW-THIS-SITE-TO-ADD-NETWORK.png)

-* Now that you’re connected to the network, you can authenticate with Twitter:
+* now that you’re connected to the network, you can authenticate with Twitter:

 ![Boba Wallet](./boba_documentation/.gitbook/assets/BOBA-WALLET-SCREENSHOT.png)

-* Hit the Tweet Now button to tweet your _Boba Bubble_ token.
+* hit the Tweet Now button to tweet your _Boba Bubble_ token.
-* Once your tweet is shared, copy the link leading to it.
+* once your tweet is shared, copy the link leading to it.
-* Paste the link to your tweet where you’re prompted to do so.
+* paste the link to your tweet where you are prompted to do so.

 For more information on Boba’s testnet and fountain, [check out our documentation](https://docs.boba.network/for-developers/network-fantom#bobaopera-testnet-addresses).

-**NOTE: You can only make one fountain call per Twitter account, per day.**
+_NOTE: You can only make one fountain call per Twitter account, per day._

 ## I am trying to run Boba Network locally and  I am able to run unit tests.
 However, integration tests give an error:

 `./scripts/wait-for-sequencer.sh is getting timed out.
 Any Solutions?`

-Please be sure to attach logs of output of `docker-compose logs` as well as integration tests.
-That should solve the problem.
+Please be sure to attach logs of the output of `docker-compose logs`, as well as integration test results.

 ## I have started deploying Boba Testnet, but it looks like the Testnet Subgraph is private?